 - VegAnka: This is a colorful, lively restaurant that’s known for its veggie burgers, falafel, and salads

 - Vegisso: Vegisso is a cozy living room turned dining room that’s known for serving some of the best seitan in the city

 Here are some of the best vegan restaurants in Cappadocia:

-- Soffy’s Kitchen: Although this restaurant isn’t 100 percent vegan, there are a wide range of vegans and vegetarians
+- Soffy’s Kitchen: Although this restaurant isn’t %100 for vegans, there are a wide range of almost any type of diet

-- Organic Cave Kitchen: This restaurant has a wide range of vegan and vegetarian options, and they’re willing to make a vegan version of any vegetarian dish
+- Organic Cave Kitchen: This restaurant has a wide range of options, and they’re willing to make a vegan version of any vegetarian dish

 Here are some of the best vegan restaurants in Izmir:

 - Yaya Raw: This restaurant focuses on -you guessed it- raw dishes like smoothies, juices, and zucchini pasta with avocado pesto

 - Yasam Vegan Cafe: This was one of the first vegan-friendly restaurants to open in Izmir.
 The menu offers creative dishes such as Turkish sausage and Turkish ravioli.

 - Vegetable Foods: If you’re looking to stray from your healthy diet a bit, this is the place to go.
 Vegetable Foods offers falafel, veggie burgers, onion rings, and fries.